“Fight the good fight of faith, take hold of the eternal life to which you were called …” 1 Timothy 6:12

 For someone struggling with depression, anxiety, and other challenges is that this mindset (fight to keep the enemy at bay or personal breakthrough) leans more to "behavior before belonging," as opposed to a healthier view of "belonging before behavior."
 So, they are fighting with all their spiritual disciplines (behavior) as best they can to see a breaking off of the enemy's attack and personal breakthrough (belonging).
 All this because their symptoms are associated as a frail faith and losing to the "attack of the enemy."
 The problem comes when the depression, anxiety or other symptoms don't go away in days, weeks, or even after a month.
 The questions are now, "I'm doing everything I can ...
 Where is God ...
 Why is God silent ...
 Why is He not helping me?".
 It triggers more depression and anxiety.
 Exhaustion sets in.
 Then, they want to give up on God.

-I saw this one time when someone drove two hours to meet in person.
-This person had done everything but the symptoms and the voices remained and then said, "I'm ready to give up on Jesus."
-This person had been through months of heartache, but honestly we only discussed this for 10-20 minutes and then they were okay to keep believing.
-I didn't have a magic formula, it's because no one ever stopped to question the spiritual formula given (above).
-This person went on to become one of our amazing Living Grace Group facilitators!
+Couple years ago someone drove two hours to meet in person.
+This person explained they had done everything spiritually and going through all the professional care, some progress, but the symptoms remained.
+Then, they were counseled that it was a mere spiritual resolve and needed deliverance.
+They broke down and said, "I'm ready to give up on Jesus."
+This person had been wrestling for months, but honestly we only discussed this for 10-20 minutes and they decided to "keep the faith," with a new way of seeing Jesus in the journey.
+I didn't have a magic formula, it was more that no one ever helped them personally question the spiritual formula given (above) and maybe try a new lens of grace and love.
+This person went on to become one of our amazing Living Grace Group facilitators ... even still having symptoms (but at a less degree than before)!

 The context of this scripture (1 Timothy 6:12) is not a position of a mental or emotional failure or because you are weak, rather the apostle Paul is reminding us of our permanent security so you do not have to follow after the patterns of this world (or the lies about ourselves and wrong spiritual formulas).